Jeshikha/code-quiz/README.md

 Incorrect answers will deduct 15 seconds from your remaining time.
 #### Feedback:
 After answering, you'll receive immediate feedback on whether your answer was correct or not.
-Correct answers trigger a "Correct!" message and a sound effect.
+Correct answers trigger a "Correct!" message, 100 points and a sound effect.
 Incorrect answers trigger a "Wrong" message and a time deduction.
 #### Progress:
 Your progress is tracked by the number of questions you've answered correctly.